 When both rootworm and caterpillar traits are present in a hybrid, growers are required to follow refuge requirements and deployment strategies that satisfy the criteria for both.
-For example, if a field is planted to a hybrid that has a single caterpillar trait (requires 50% refuge up to 1⁄2-mile away) and a single rootworm trait (requires 20% refuge within field or adjacent to the field), the total refuge for that field has to be 50%.
+For example, if a field is planted to a hybrid that has a single caterpillar trait (requires 50% refuge up to $\frac{1}{2}$ -mile away) and a single rootworm trait (requires 20% refuge within field or adjacent to the field), the total refuge for that field has to be 50%.
 There are several ways that this can be accomplished.
 The entire 50% refuge can be planted within the field or adjacent to the field.
-Another possibility is that 20% of the refuge may be planted within the field or adjacent to the field and the remaining 30% within 1⁄2-mile of the field.
+Another possibility is that 20% of the refuge may be planted within the field or adjacent to the field or adjacent to the field.
 Examples of refuge deployment options are illustrated here.